skramm/homog2d/docs/homog2d_manual.md

 If not defined, incorrect situations will throw a `std::runtime_error`.
 If defined, program will very likely crash in case an abnormal situation is encountered.
 - `HOMOG2D_NOWARNINGS`: on some situations, some warnings may be printed out to `stderr` (see below).
 Defining this symbol will disables this.
-- `HOMOG2D_OPTIMIZE_SPEED`: this option may be useful if you intend to to a lot of processing with ellipses, and you favor speed over memory.
+- `HOMOG2D_OPTIMIZE_SPEED`: this option may be useful if you intend to do a lot of processing with ellipses, and you favor speed over memory.
-The default behavior for class `Ellipse` is to store only the homogeneous matrix representation (conic form),to minimize memory footprint.
+The default behavior for class `Ellipse` is to store only the homogeneous matrix representation (conic form), to minimize memory footprint.
 This drawback is that every time we need to access some parameter (say, center point), a lot of computations are required to get back to the "human-readable" values.
 With this option activated, each ellipse will store both representations, so access to values is faster.
 For more on this, [see this page](homog2d_speed.md).